"Clear the Streets for the Brown Battalions!"

 watch children play!
 After finishing the school work — and

-childhood fantasy run free in games like thief or cowboys and Indians.
+let childhood fantasy run free in games like thief or cowboys

-Sherlock Holmes and Nat Pinkerton were the models for our inventiveness.
+and Indians.
+Sherlock Holmes and Nat Pinkerton were the models

 Our post-war youth do not always have it as easy and pleasant as